 The mission of the American Ophthalmological Society is to promote excellence in patient care, education and research, to address essential issues in medicine, and to advance the art and science of ophthalmology.

-Founded during the Civil War as the first specialty society in this country and just thirteen years after Helmholtz invented the ophthalmoscope, the American Ophthalmological Society is now celebrating over one hundred and thirty-seven years as a professional organization.
+Founded during the Civil War as the first specialty society in this country and just thirteen years after Helmholtz invented the ophthalmoscope, the American Ophthalmological Society is now celebrating over one hundred and fifty years as a professional organization.

 The founders established an organizational format that set ethical as well as scientific standards at a time when the study of diseases of the eye in this country was sadly in need of improvement.
 Over the ensuing years, members of the Society have witnessed and participated in great progress in ophthalmology.